AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/community-tenants.md

 <a id="opIdCommunityTenants_Update Community Tenant Info 1"></a>

 Updates the state of a community tenant.
-The state can be activated, paused, or removed.
+The state can be activated or paused.
 Also it updates preferred region id and contact email.

 <h3>Request</h3>